SoftBank CEO Son's pay fell by half last year

 Misra's disclosed remuneration was 931 million yen ($8.5 million) - down 42% when compared with the year prior, when he sat on the board for the full 12 months.
 Claure's remuneration fell 15% to roughly 1.8 billion yen, with his package including the cost of his relocation to the United States.

-In total eight executives received $64 million, including former strategy chief Katsunori Sago who has since left the firm here.
+In total eight executives received $64 million, including former strategy chief Katsunori Sago who has since left the firm.

 ($1 = 109.1300 yen)